Irteza7/Data_eng_project/README.md

 The services used in this project are containerized using Docker and orchestrated using Docker Compose.

+## Documentation

+For a detailed description of the project, please refer to the [PROJECT REPORT](REPORT.md).

 ## Project Structure

 The project is structured as follows: